GISMentors/isprs-summer-school-2016/lesson3/modeler.rst

    Adding new variable to the model.

-Afterwards we must to modify all modules which should use this variable.
+Afterwards we must modify all modules which should use this variable.
 In our case:

 * :grasscmd:`r.lake`: :option:`water_level`, :option:`lake`